The first construction began from Surrey Junction (near Minot) at the existing mainline to Simcoe.

 In 1970, GN merged with rival Northern Pacific and the Chicago, Burlington & Quincy to form Burlington Northern.

 BN downgraded this line slightly, although it was still a high priority piece of track.

-In 1996, the BN merged with Atchison, Topeka & Santa Fe to form BNSF Railway, the current operator of this line.
-It is currently operated as the Hillsboro Subdivision.
+In 1996, BN merged with the Atchison, Topeka & Santa Fe to form BNSF Railway, the current operators of this line.

 This massive high trestle crosses the Sheyenne River and its massive valley between Karnak and Luverne.

 Because of the nature of the area, the Sheyenne River carved a deep valley at this location.
 It was dammed up to create Lake Ashtabula, which this bridge currently crosses.

 The bridge is a massive high trestle, with the main spans resting on steel bents.
 In addition, the towers and other substructures are made of concrete.

 Of the large bridges in North Dakota, this structure is the highest and the middle in length.
 It is longer and taller than the Gassman Coulee Trestle near Minot, but shorter in distance than the Hi-Line Bridge to the south in Valley City.

 The structure is best accessed by using 10th Street SE from the west.
 The east side appears to be off limits and not possible to access.
 The bridge contains 26 main spans and 25 tower spans, giving a total count of 51 spans.